1234zou/MOKIT/README.md

 TODO
 ----
-* MOs trasferring among BAGEL, PSI4, NWCHEM
+* MOs trasferring among BAGEL, PSI4, NWCHEM, Dalton, etc.

-* Support more multireference methods like ic-MRCC, MS-CASPT2
+* Support more multireference methods like ic-MRCC

 * Develope/Implement black-box strategies of excited state calculations

 Citation
 --------
-* If you use MOKIT in your work, please cite the gitlab page of MOKIT.
+* If you use MOKIT in your work, please cite the gitlab page of MOKIT as Molecular Orbital KIT (MOKIT), https://gitlab.com/jxzou/mokit (accessed month day, year)

-* If you use MOKIT to peform calculations involving GVB, please also cite two papers (1) DOI: 10.1021/acs.jctc.8b00854; (2) DOI: 10.1021/acs.jpca.0c05216.
+* If you use MOKIT to peform calculations involving GVB, please also cite the following two papers
+  DOI: 10.1021/acs.jctc.8b00854; DOI: 10.1021/acs.jpca.0c05216.

-* Please read the manual.pdf for details of citation.
+* Please read the doc/manual.pdf for details of citation.

 Disclaimer
 ----------